ABOUT OUR FOUNDER

 Past audience members have described her as “fierce,” “revelatory,” “life-changing", “enthusiastic,” and “inspirational.”

 Dr. Bird creates the genesis for a new brand of leadership and graceful revolution.
 Her words. awaken revolutionaries, trailblazers and powerful innovators in the quest for justice.
+Melissa is proud to sit on the advisory council for the Native American Long House – Eena Haws at Oregon State University.

 Linda M. Woods, MSW, USAF Veteran